Hwangjia/Data-Science-Salaries/README.md

   2. Since the company_location variable in the main dataset is listed under a ISO Country code.
 The ISO Country Codes - Global dataset is used to assist in merging the
      Average Annual Wages by Country from OECD with the initial dataset as a single dataframe.
   3. Finally, the salaries of respondents in main dataset will then be compared with the respective country's average annual salary.
-  4. All findings are interpreted through the furhter use of graphs made using the plotly package as shown below.
+  4. All findings are interpreted through the use of graphs made using the plotly package as shown below.

 # Graph examples
 ![newplot (1)](https://user-images.githubusercontent.com/62349308/187069241-12a2efc6-2709-416e-8aac-6b82709b1c5e.png)